langjam/jam0001/nebelhut/README.md

 ]
 ```

 We iterate over the list of the parameters and add some code to the already stored function block.
 The code we preprend just binds the parameter index (macro argument `4`) to the parameter name (macro argument `3`).
-This is in fact the definition of the built-in macro `defun`.
+This is in fact the definition of the builtin macro `defun`.

 Reference